Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: POT Models for Extrapolation

 \subsection{Extrapolated Values in POT Modeling}

 Following classical extreme value analysis, we consider exceedances above a high quantile $q$.
 Despite the dynamic nature of climate runs, no clear trend is observed in the data.
-We thus assume that $(y_t^{(i)})_t$ is a sequence of independent realizations of a random variable $Y^{(i)}$, embedding our work in classical Extreme Value Theory.
+We thus assume that $(y_t^{(i)})_t$ is a sequence of independent realizations of a unique random variable $Y^{(i)}$, embedding our work in classical Extreme Value Theory; it allows to simply concatenate the runs, attributing the same weight to each day.